TomasMatusek/NUC/README.md

 ### Done

-- Add choice for just build and build-and-deploy into workflows
+- Add choice for just build and build-and-deploy into workflowss
 - Tag Docker images based on git tags and branches
   - We can run any version any time, revert version
 - User different environmnets - test, prod